ShengranHu/shengranhu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, World!
 I am Shengran Hu (胡圣然 in Chinese).
 I am a PhD student at University of British Columbia, advised by <a href="http://jeffclune.com/">Dr. Jeff Clune</a>.
-My research interests focus on Reinforcement Learning (RL), Language Models, and Open-Endedness.
+My research interests focus on AI Agents, Language Models, and Open-Endedness.

 <p style="text-align:center">
                 <a href="mailto:hu.shengran@outlook.com">Email</a> /